JacobReynolds/the-hallway/beep boop/foundation/loss/index.md

 ## Mean-squared error loss

-You calculate this by subtracting the actual output from the neural network with the expected output, squaring them, and then taking the mean of all values you tested.
+You calculate this by subtracting the actual output of the neural network from the expected output, squaring them, and then taking the mean of all values you tested.
 I _think_ this helps exaggerate values that are far from correct and shrink values that are closer to correct.
 But it also has the primary benefit of getting rid of the sign of the values, similar to $$abs$$.

 The curious thing to me is that we don't actually take the mean of the summated squared losses, at least not in anything I've seen so far.
 So I'm hoping to figure that out.
 It seems like the division by $$N$$ doesn't really matter, it's the squaring of the loss values that actually give us our metrics.
 Everything else is just syntactic sugar.